 We manufacture ducts from both castings and solid material.

 In some cases, we have worked with our customers to convert components from a machined casting construction to machined from solid construction.
 This has resulted in significant improvement in component quality and product integrity.
 We have also developed a casting supply chain that can meet the demands of rapid prototyping requirements.
-The can be used not only to support various development programmes, but can also to reverse-engineer obsolete components.
+This can be used not only to support various development programmes, but also to reverse-engineer obsolete components.

 We have extensive experience in producing legacy components where the effects of tool wear result in the castings having a greater degree of variability than normal.
-We have defined procedures that enable us to accurately assess a casting and implement a “best fit” process to ensure that the finished product conforms to specifications.
+We have defined procedures that enable us to assess accurately a casting and implement a “best fit” process to ensure that the finished product conforms to specification.
 We also have an in-house NDT facility to support the manufacture of these components.